PurseChicken/helm-charts/charts/cnrm-chart/README.md

 # Prerequisites

-The methodology for the charts use is that you have an existing Kubernetes cluster running Config Connector.
-This Config Connector instance Service account must have "Project Creator" IAM permissions on the GCP Organization.
-This will allow you to use that Project\Cluster as your configuration cluster to then deploy all your other projects \ infrastructure from.
+The methodology for this charts use is that you have an existing Kubernetes cluster running Config Connector, or have a working instance of Config Connector that can be used to deploy everything from.
+This source Config Connector instance's Service account must have "Project Creator" IAM permissions on the GCP Organization where all of your Projects and resources will be deployed under.
+This will allow you to use your source Config Connector instance \ cluster to then deploy GCP projects and resources \ Infrastructure from.

 NOTE: This chart includes the option to include secrets using the [external-secrets operator](https://external-secrets.io/latest/).
 If you want to use this, you must ensure the operator is installed and configured correctly.